 Instructions

-- Pop popcorn in air popper or microwave bags, removing any unpopped kernels.
+- Pop the popcorn in air popper or microwave bags, removing any unpopped kernels.
 Place popcorn in a large, paper grocery bag.
-Set aside.
+Set aside.½ cup popcorn kernels

-- In a large microwavable safe measuring cup or bowl, place butter, brown sugar, corn syrup and salt (do not add baking soda yet).
+- In a large microwavable safe measuring cup or bowl, place the butter, brown sugar, corn syrup and salt (do not add baking soda yet).
 Microwave for 1 minute on high.
-Remove and stir.
+Remove and stir.½ cup unsalted butter, 1 cup dark brown sugar, ¼ cup light corn syrup, 1 teaspoon salt

-- Microwave and cook for 2 more minutes.
-Remove from microwave and stir in baking soda.
+- Return to the microwave and cook for 2 more minutes.
+Stir in the baking soda.
 Immediately pour caramel sauce over popcorn in paper bag.
-Roll down the top of the bag and shake well.
+Roll down the top of the bag and shake well.½ teaspoon baking soda

 - Place closed bag in microwave and cook for 90 seconds.
 Remove and shake well, using oven mitts to protect hands.
 Flip bag over and cook again for 90 seconds.
 Remove and shake well.
 Finally, flip bag over and cook for 45 seconds.